dbo861 From United States of America, joined May 2004, 814 posts, RR: 1 Posted (1 year 11 months 1 week 3 days 5 hours ago) and read 1690 times:

 wnflyguy From United Kingdom, joined Feb 2011, 411 posts, RR: 0 Reply 4, posted (1 year 11 months 1 week 2 days 8 hours ago) and read 1095 times:

 Once the SOC is complete the code share will start.
 Rumor is the first ever ATL 2012 message to the field GK will announce the code share plus a lot more WN flights out of ATL.
 Even though the next WN schedule release is around Jan 22 or something like that any new service announcements will be held off until media day in ATL.
 From what I'm hearing is 2012 will be every 2 months new WN x FL ATL routes will slowly be announced.
 Wnfg

-my post are my opinion only and not those of southwest airlines.
+my post are my opinion only and not those of southwest airlines and or airtran airlines.